AZACTAM (aztreonam injection) is contraindicated in patients with known hypersensitivity to aztreonam or any other component in the formulation.

 The use of antibiotics may promote the overgrowth of nonsusceptible organisms, including Gram-positive organisms (Staphylococcus aureus and Streptococcus faecalis) and fungi.
 Should superinfection occur during therapy, appropriate measures should be taken.

-Local reactions following IV and discomfort/swelling at the injection site following IM administration occurred at rates of approximately 1.9% and 2.4%, respectively.
+Local reactions (e.g., phlebitis/thrombophlebitis; discomfort/swelling) following IV administration occurred at rates of approximately 1.9%.

 Systemic reactions occurring at 1 to 1.3% include diarrhea, nausea and/or vomiting and rash.

 Comparable systemic reactions were observed in pediatric patients in US clinical trials with rates as follows: rash (4.3%), diarrhea (1.4%), and fever (1.0%).